MarcelHB/devguide/book.md

 * Remember that February sometimes has 29 days &ndash; I say that because I had to fix that unawareness once already.
 Be aware that this is [not always in a cycle of 4 years](https://en.wikipedia.org/wiki/February_29).
 * Mind the [leap seconds](https://en.wikipedia.org/wiki/Leap_second#Insertion_of_leap_seconds).
 They are rare, but they disrupt your `0-59` assumption.
 * Be aware that [some calendars](https://linux.die.net/man/3/localtime) refer to months numerically by `0-11`, not `1-12` and that some libraries may be built on top of this mechanism.
+* Remember that some cultures have a different convention of the first day of a week, like Sunday vs. Monday.
+* The last week of the year mostly is shared by two different years.
 * Do not invent time formats, follow [ISO 8601 principles](https://en.wikipedia.org/wiki/ISO_8601#General_principles).
 * Time problems have been solved mostly since forever, heh, that's the good point.
 The more challenging one is that [some environments](https://docs.oracle.com/javase/8/docs/api/java/time/package-summary.html) use plenty of types for precision, relation, time zone affinity and backward compatibility.
 Familiarize yourself with what you need before picking `Date`, just because date.